Yusrah0/Sem_5/README.md

-# These are some basic codes of c, DSA, OpenMP and Java.
+# These are some basic codes of C, DSA, OpenMP and Java.